The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 Once I decided using a keyboard would be a better approach than programming individual notes, one of my main requirements was a small form factor so I had to limit myself to 25 Keys.
 I'm not a piano player so I figured that I wouldn't need more keys than that.
 Other than that, I was in the market for an affordable but versatile 25-Key MIDI controller.

 It was down to choosing the Arturia Minilab MKII and the Akai Professional MPK Mini MKIII.
-I chose the Arturia because I didn't like the "joystick" mod wheel and pitch control on the MPK Mini MKIII.
+I chose the Arturia because I didn't like the "joystick" modulation wheels and pitch control on the MPK Mini MKIII.
 While the Minilab MKII doesn't have a traditional modwheel, the touch strips made better sense to me.

 I already have a software synth by Arturia called "Pigments" and the MIDI Controller works excellently with it.
 Other software like Native Instruments Kontakt also integrates well with it.